-Registering and using a Maps API Key is free and has two parts:
+Registering and using a Google Maps API Key is free and has two parts:

-We now outline how to implement these two steps; for more details, see Obtaining a Maps API Key.
+We now outline how to implement these two steps; for more details, see Get the Google Maps API key.

-To generate an MD5 fingerprint of the SDK debug certificate, we must first locate the debug keystore.
+To generate an SHA-1 fingerprint of the SDK debug certificate, we must first locate the debug keystore.
 This will depend on the platform in use.
 For example, some standard locations are

-Once you have located the keystore, the following command issued at a shell prompt will return the MD5 fingerprint of the debug certificate:
+Once you have located the keystore, the following command issued at a shell prompt will return the SHA-1 fingerprint of the debug certificate:

-keytool -list -alias androiddebugkey -keystore <path_to_debug_keystore>.keystore -storepass android -keypass android
+keytool -list -alias androiddebugkey -keystore <path_to_debug_keystore> -storepass android -keypass android

-For example, on one of my Linux systems (named M33) I obtained
+where you should substitute for <path_to_debug_keystore> the path to your keystore.
+For example, on one of my Linux systems (named M33) I obtained with this command